chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/simon-says.md

 Every time the king eliminates a player, a sound effect is played and all remaining players receive points.

 The game is over when the countdown reaches zero or all but one player got eliminated.
-Players are ranked based on elimination orders.
+Players are ranked based on elimination order.
 Multiple players can win.

 {{ game.history({
     'v0.26 Alpha': [